 Didymium glasses protect your eyes from the flare of the flame and from any hot glass fragments should the glass shatter.

 Marver.
 A marver is a flat heatproof tool or surface used to shape the glass.
 It is typically made from brass or graphite and can be attached to your torch or held in the hand.

 Rod rest.
 This is normally a metal frame used to hold your hot glass rods as they cool.
 If you do not wish to buy a purpose made tool you can make your own, as long as it is heatproof and stops the glass from rolling around on your desk.

 Bead rollers and Presses.
 These are used to add shape and texture to warm, malleable glass, allowing you to create shapes and designs other than round beads, or they can be used to ensure you make similar sized and shaped beads to create a matching set.
 They are normally made from brass or graphite.

 Rakes and Pokers are sharp metal tools used to manipulate the surface design of the bead.
 By dragging or introducing indentations to the surface of a hot glass bead, swirls, bubbles and feathering can be added to the design.
 More expensive tools are made from Tungsten, which is less likely to 'stick' to hot glass.

 Tweezers and Pliers can be used to remove excess glass or debris from a hot bead, and for any other purposes where you would not want to use your fingers.

 Crafting tools and stainless steel cutlery are a very cheap way to build your glass tool collection.
-Rather than buy a bespoke expensive crafting tool, some artists use spoons, knives or even metal clay working tools when shaping their beads.
+Rather than buy a bespoke, expensive crafting tool, some artists use spoons, knives or even metal clay forming tools when shaping their beads.

 Kiln.
-If you are planning to sell your beads, then a kiln is essential to allow you to anneal your beads, otherwise there is risk of them cracking due to unrelieved stresses within the glass.
+This is not an essential piece of kit when starting out however, if you are planning to sell your beads, then a kiln quickly becomes essential as it allows you to anneal your beads, otherwise there is a high risk of them cracking due to unrelieved stresses within the glass.